accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 - the inclusion of the `<title>` element in the computation of the accessible name of an `<SVG>` element (see the change to the glossary entry [Text alternative (image)](glossaire.html#text-alternative-image));
 - the evolution of [criterion 1.9](/en/raweb1.1/criteres.html#crit-1-9) and the removal of requirements related to the presence of a `role` and `aria-label` attribute.

-##### In RAWeb1
+##### In RAWeb&nbsp;1

 <blockquote>

 In the case of SVG, the lack of support for the `<title>` and `<desc>` elements by assistive technologies creates a difficulty in implementing the text alternative of the image and its detailed description.
-In this case, it is recommended to use the WAI-ARIA `aria-label` attribute to implement both the short text alternative and the reference to the adjacent detailed description or the WAI-ARIA `aria-labelledby` attribute to associate the passage of texts acting as short alternative and detailed descriptio.
+In this case, it is recommended to use the WAI-ARIA `aria-label` attribute to implement both the short text alternative and the reference to the adjacent detailed description or the WAI-ARIA `aria-labelledby` attribute to associate the passage of texts acting as short alternative and detailed description.

 The use of the WAI-ARIA `aria-describedby` attribute is not recommended for linking an image (`<img>`, `<object>`, `<embed>`, `<canvas>`) to its detailed description, due to a lack of support for assistive technologies.
 However, when it is used, the attribute must necessarily refer to the `id` of the zone containing the detailed description.